realpython/python-guide/docs/scenarios/web.rst

 Heroku allows you to run as many Python web applications as you like, 24/7 and free of charge.
 Heroku is best described as a horizontal scaling platform.
-They start to charge you once you "scale" you application to run on more than one Dyno (abstracted servers) at a time.
+They start to charge you once you "scale" your application to run on more than one Dyno (abstracted servers) at a time.

 Heroku publishes `step-by-step instructions